 ETD 2568.
 CAD Landscape.
-This course will provide instruction in the various commands, methods, and techniques of computer aided drafting systems for landscape design especially using Auto CAD and the LAND-CADD/EaglepointLandscape software modules.
+This course will provide instruction in the various commands, methods, and techniques of computer aided drafting systems for landscape design especially using Auto CAD and the LANDCADD/ Eaglepoint Landscape software modules.
 Software operations will be stressed and the student will complete a series of exercises, drawings, and projects.
 Prerequisites: ETC 1320, Intro to Auto CAD.
 3 semester hours credit.
-[A]

-ETI 1110.
+[A] ETI 1110.
 Introduction to Quality Assurance.
 This course introduces the student to the tools and techniques utilized to measure, maintain, and continuously improve quality to ensure that products and processes meet the quality standards required in the advanced manufacturing environment.
-This course is one of six courses required for national MSSC-CPT certification.
+Students who have earned the MSSC-CPT certification are eligible to receive articulated credit for completion of this course.
 3 semester credit hours.
 [A]

 ETI 1420.
 Manufacturing Process and Materials.
 This course provides an overview of the manufacturing processes utilized in advanced manufacturing facilities as well as the materials most likely to be encountered.
 Students will be exposed to manufacturing machines, automated systems, operating systems, and maintenance.
 Manpower, skill sets, tools, procurement, production timing, productivity, raw materials, schematics, and engineering documentation will be discussed.
-This course is one of six courses required for national MSSC-CPT certification.
+Students who have earned the MSSC-CPT certification are eligible to receive articulated credit for completion of this course.
 3 semester credit hours.
 [A]

 ETI 1701.
 Industrial Safety.
 This course covers the knowledge and skills needed to create and maintain a safe and productive work environment as defined by OSHA regulations that are applicable to advanced manufacturing facilities.
 Handling and disposal of hazardous materials, MSDS, NIOSH, EPA, and other regulatory agencies will also be emphasized.
-This course is one of six courses required for national MSSC-CPT certification.
+Students who have earned the MSSC-CPT certification are eligible to receive articulated credit for completion of this course.
 3 semester credit hours.
 [A]